Pride and Prejudice (2026 TV series): Production

 In October 2024 it was reported that Dolly Alderton was adapting the 1813 novel Pride and Prejudice by Jane Austen for streaming service Netflix.
 The adaptation was described as being "progressive" in outlook.

 In April 2025, Jack Lowden was reportedly in talks for the role of Mr Darcy.
 The following day, Emma Corrin and Olivia Colman were confirmed in the cast alongside him, with Euros Lyn as the director of the series.
 In July 2025, Rufus Sewell, Louis Partridge, Jamie Demetriou, Fiona Shaw, and Daryl McCormack were confirmed in the cast.
 The casting of Jasmine Blackborow in the role of Charlotte Lucas was announced in August 2025.
 Executive producers include Will Johnston and Louise Mutter for Lookout Point, Corrin, Alderton, Lyn, and Laura Lankester.
 Lisa Osborne serves as producer.

 Filming began in the United Kingdom in July 2025, with first look images from filming released that month.
 Locations included Spitalfields in the East End of London, the Peak District in Derbyshire, and Rye, East Sussex, which is standing in as Meryton.

+Release

+The first teaser trailer for the limited series was released on February 24, 2026.
+It is stated to premiere on 3 December 2026.